Header Image

 The 1st Hands-on Computational Enzyme Design Course was hosted in the classical in-person format and took place in Brno, Czech Republic, in February 2020.
 We had more than 30 participants from 12 countries, about 70% from academia (ex.: Zurich University, KTH Royal Institute, Georgia Institute of Technology) and 30% from industry (ex.: Pfizer, Novartis Pharma, Johnson & Johnson).

-The following editions of the Hands-on Computational Enzyme Design Course took place in May 2021 (online), May 2022 (online), May 2023 (hybrid mode), and the 5th in February 2024 (online).
-In this last one we trained nearly 80 participants from 22 countries, also from academia (72%) and industry (28%), and we granted 4 scholarships.
+The following editions of the Hands-on Computational Enzyme Design Course were: the 2nd in May 2021 (online), the 3rd in May 2022 (online), the 4th in May 2023 (hybrid mode), the 5th in February 2024 (online), and the 6th in June 2025 (in-person).

 The participants learned the background theory of computational enzyme design, practiced the exercises provided and worked on their own problems of interest, always assisted by our team of experts.
 Knowledge and experience were exchanged in a friendly and interactive environment.
 The feedback was extremely positive in both on-site and online editions.
 Here is a selection of testimonies from the participants: